What is the Research Participant Group (RPG)?

 All studies that are run at the Social Sciences Research Laboratories (SSRL) have been reviewed and approved on ethical grounds by the Behavioral Research Ethics Board at the University of Saskatchewan.
 Any questions regarding your rights as a participant may be addressed to the Behavioral Research Ethics Board through the Ethics Office by phone 306-966-2975 (toll-free 1-888-966-2975), or email email@example.com.

 By participating in a study, you may receive financial remuneration, and in some cases, there is the potential to earn more depending on the structure of the study that you are participating in.
 Studies being run in the lab typically pay participants in cash, while online studies may provide payment through the chance to win larger cash prizes or a variety of gift cards.
 All remuneration details will be posted in each study’s project description.
+For both online and in-lab experiments, remuneration will be made available at the SSRL General Office at the University of Saskatchewan during normal business hours.

 Following-up With Studies